Kichlids/Intelligent-Robotics-Major-Project/README.md

 ## #5 Execute the main launch file
 `roslaunch robot_control robot_control.launch`

-When prompted, input the number of the choice you would like the robot to execute and press enter `1`
+When prompted, input the number of the choice you would like the robot to execute and press enter:
+`1`
 `4`
 (etc...)